ardatan/graphql-tools/.changeset/weak-peaches-count.md

 ---

 Breaking Changes:
-- Delegation result: ExternalObject concept formalized and matured, resulting in deprecation of slicedError, getErrors, getErrorsByPathSegment functions, see new getUnpathedErrors function for errors that cannot be merged into the ExternalObject.
-See as well new annotateExternalObject and mergeExternalObjects functions.
-Rename handleResult to resolveExternalValue.
+- Delegation result: `ExternalObject` concept formalized and matured, resulting in deprecation of `slicedError`, `getErrors`, `getErrorsByPathSegment` functions, see new `getUnpathedErrors` function for errors that cannot be merged into the `ExternalObject`.
+See as well new `annotateExternalObject` and `mergeExternalObjects` functions.
+Rename `handleResult` to `resolveExternalValue`.

-- Transforms: transforms now take delegationContext and transformationContext arguments within their transformRequest/Result methods. the transformSchema method may wish to create additional delegating resolvers and so it takes the subschemaConfig, transforms, and (non-executable) transformed schema as optional parameters.
-Transform types and applySchemaTransforms now within delegate package; applyRequest/ResultTransforms functions deprecated.
+- Transforms: `transformRequest`/`transformResult` methods are now provided additional `delegationContext` and `transformationContext` arguments -- these were previously optional.
+The `transformSchema` method may wish to create additional delegating resolvers and so it is now provided the `subschemaConfig`, `transforms`, and (non-executable) `transformedSchema` as optional parameters.
+Transform types and the `applySchemaTransforms` are now within delegate package; `applyRequestTransforms`/`applyResultTransforms` functions have been deprecated, however, as this is done by the `Transformer` abstraction.

-- Wrapping schema standardization: remove support for createMergedResolver and non-standard transforms where resolvers do not use defaultMergedResolver.
-This is still possible, but not supported out of the box due to conflicts with type merging, where resolvers expected to be identical across subschemas.
+- Wrapping schema standardization: remove support for `createMergedResolver` and non-standard transforms where resolvers do not use `defaultMergedResolver`.
+This is still theoretically possible, but not supported out of the box due to conflicts with type merging, where resolvers expected to be identical across subschemas.

-- Stitching: stitchSchemas's mergeTypes option is now true by result, causing types to be merged and the onTypeConflict option to be ignored.
-To use onTypeConflict again to select a specific type instead of merging, set mergeTypes to false.
+- Stitching: `stitchSchemas`'s `mergeTypes` option is now true by default, causing types to be merged and the `onTypeConflict` option to be ignored.
+To use `onTypeConflict` to again select a specific type instead of merging, set `mergeTypes` to false.
 Removed support for fragment hints in favor of selection set hints.

+- Utils: `filterSchema`'s `fieldFilter` will now filter *all* fields across Object, Interface, and Input types.
+For the previous Object-only behavior, switch to the `objectFieldFilter` option.

-- API Pruning: remove support for ExtendSchema transform with wrapSchema, simpler just to use stitchSchemas with one subschema.
-Trim utils package size: remove unused fieldNodes utility functions, remove unused typeContainsSelectionSet function, move typesContainSelectionSet to stitch package
+- API Pruning: remove support for `ExtendSchema` transform , simpler just to use `stitchSchemas` with one subschema.
+Trim `utils` package size: remove unused `fieldNodes` utility functions, remove unused `typeContainsSelectionSet` function, move `typesContainSelectionSet` to stitch package.

 Related Issues